Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 Remember: sharing objects between CPU threads is the entire point of this exercise.

 The fix that ultimately stuck was developed by [Sam Gross](https://github.com/colesbury) and others working on the Python runtime team at Meta.
-The key insight that led to scalable free-threaded Python was to give up on ensuring that all threads need to agree on the exact reference count for all objects.
+The key insight that led to scalable free-threaded Python was to give up on requiring that all threads agree on the exact reference count for all objects at all times.
 Instead, split the counts between references that are from other objects "owned" by the same thread and references from objects on other threads.
 Local references can use cheap integer addition and subtraction and shared references can be deferred until a point when the interpreter can synchronize state between threads.